Last Updated on

 Consider if you find yourself judging people, and see how you can change your attitude.
 Do you step around the homeless man on the street with the thought “Get a job” bouncing in your brain?
 Do you see people who are more successful than you and think, “Well, at least I didn’t have to sell my soul to get where I am today.”
 Do you judge the writer who asks for too little – or too much – money?
 It’s amazing how much more clearly we can see others when we drop our preconceived notions and allow ourselves to see people for who they really are.

 You can make a difference in someone’s life today.
 There doesn’t need to be a worldwide incident for you to be the change you want to see in this world.
 Write a thank you note to someone who has made a difference in your world (I just wrote one to my high school English teacher – and damn, it felt good.)
 Help a stranger just because you can.
-Donate to a wonderful cause (Disa Johnson is running for AIDS research and is searching for donations.)
+Donate to a wonderful cause.
 Be a mentor and help someone’s career.
 Heck, even being friendly to your local Starbucks barista (rather than being on your phone and barking your latte order) can make a huge difference.

 Other ways you can help right now: